livingmatter/PennSort/README.md

 ## Spike Extraction/extractSpikes.m:

-*filelen                       As above
+- *filelen                       As above
-*array                         As above
+- *array                         As above
-*ChannelGroups                 Cell array giving electrode numbers within each group
+- *ChannelGroups                 Cell array giving electrode numbers within each group

 ## Statistics/getNoiseAndWhiteningFilter.m:

-*ChannelGroups                 As above
+- *ChannelGroups                 As above

 ## Clustering/order_points.m:

-optics_minpts                  OPTICS parameter which, roughly speaking, controls "fragmentation" of clusters (bigger means less fragmentation but you miss more small clusters)
+- optics_minpts                  OPTICS parameter which, roughly speaking, controls "fragmentation" of clusters (bigger means less fragmentation but you miss more small clusters)
-optics_eps                     OPTICS parameter which roughly sets an upper bound on distances between elemnts of the same cluster.
-Nothing lost by making it really big, except maybe some speed. interpfactor                   Interpolation factor, only used for aligning spikes prior to clustering.
+- optics_eps                     OPTICS parameter which roughly sets an upper bound on distances between elemnts of the same cluster.
+Nothing lost by making it really big, except maybe some speed.
+- interpfactor                   Interpolation factor, only used for aligning spikes prior to clustering.

 ## Clustering/makeTemplates.m:

-?spikenbd                      Number of channels around peak to include in the template.
+- ?spikenbd                      Number of channels around peak to include in the template.
-**ccwidth                      Maximum time shift to apply to events in aligning them for template building.
+- **ccwidth                      Maximum time shift to apply to events in aligning them for template building.
 Measured in samples.

 ## Statistics/updateClusterStats.m:

-alpha                          These are all hyperparameters for the conjugate priors used in beta                           inferring amplitude and firing rate statistics. nu lambda a b
+- alpha                          These are all hyperparameters for the conjugate priors used in
+- beta                           inferring amplitude and firing rate statistics.
+- nu
+- lambda
+- a
+- b

 ## Spike Fitting/preFit.m:

-relevantthresh                  If a spike's amplitude is weaker than a template amplitude by more than this factor, don't bother trying to fit that template to the spike.
+r- elevantthresh                  If a spike's amplitude is weaker than a template amplitude by more than this factor, don't bother trying to fit that template to the spike.
-**correlationrange              Maximum time shift, relative to spike peak, to apply to templates in fitting.
+- **correlationrange              Maximum time shift, relative to spike peak, to apply to templates in fitting.
 Measured in samples.
-?widths                         Factors by which to stretch template widths.
+- ?widths                         Factors by which to stretch template widths.
 Maybe to get off the ground just try widths = [1] (no width fitting).

 ## Spike Fitting/cmultifit.m:

-adjmethod                       "fast" or "slow."
+- adjmethod                       "fast" or "slow."
 Use "fast" unless you run out of memory.
-**timewindow                    During fitting, spikes are temporally cropped to a window of this size around the peak.
+- **timewindow                    During fitting, spikes are temporally cropped to a window of this size around the peak.
-*interestingVThresh             Fitting terminates if no voltage crosses this threshold.
+- *interestingVThresh             Fitting terminates if no voltage crosses this threshold.
-?interestingRThresh             Fitting terminates if the probability ratio of the best fitting template doesn't exceed this threshold.
+- ?interestingRThresh             Fitting terminates if the probability ratio of the best fitting template doesn't exceed this threshold.
-?NMaxFitSpike                   Maximum number of templates to fit to a given event.
+- ?NMaxFitSpike                   Maximum number of templates to fit to a given event.
-?spikenbd                       Number of channels around peak to include in event being fit.
+- ?spikenbd                       Number of channels around peak to include in event being fit.
 See makeTemplates.m.

 # Instructions